 You may choose the keymap of your choice, I am leaving the default one.

-There is nothing much here, you can click on No.
+After few seconds the installation will now be completed, and you may now go there is nothing much here, you can click on No.

 And go ahead and reboot the firewall.